NerdyKyogre/Withers/readme.md

 ## Why Withers?
 Withers offers a number of unique features that set it apart from other buildhelp bots.

-- It supports a variety of parts comparison platforms; currently PCPartPicker and PCPriceTracker are supported, with more to come soon!
+- It supports a variety of parts comparison platforms including PCPartPicker, Buildapc.gg, Meupc, Geizhals, and Tweakers.
 - It has indicators for parametric filters, duplicate parts, and other helpful extras for making build lists.
 - It links custom part URLs correctly and handles multiple currencies in one list; if you can make the list, Withers can display it!
 - It uses the *full* character limit to show more parts in a single embed.